hetalang/heta-specifications/classes.md

 **Parent:** [_Size](#_size)

 `Dose` class describe non-periodic and periodic event which add some value to Species.
-It substites partially usage of `TimeSwitcher` and was included to support export to Simbiology and Mrgsolve.
+It substitutes partially usage of `TimeSwitcher` and was included to support export to Simbiology and Mrgsolve.
 `amount` property is always in amount units, not concentration.

 | property | type | required | default | ref | description |